Understanding Biological Filtration Systems for Ponds

 - High Fish Load: Ponds with many fish or large species like koi require filters with greater capacity to handle higher levels of ammonia and nitrites.

-- Low Fish Load: Smaller ponds with fewer fish may perform well with compact or submerged filters that meet their lighter biological load.
+- Low Fish Load: Smaller ponds with fewer fish may perform well with smaller biological filters that meet their lighter biological load.

 - Future Growth: Consider your plans for adding fish in the future.
 Selecting a filter with a slightly higher capacity ensures your pond can accommodate growth without compromising water quality.